NextronSystems/thor-manual/usage/deployment.rst

 Deployment
 ==========

-This chapter lists different ways to deploy THOR in an environment.
-Most of these methods are OS specific.
+This chapter describes different ways to deploy THOR in an environment.
+Most of these methods are OS-specific.

 Licensing
 ---------

-In almost any method of deployment, the provision of valid licenses for the scanners on the endpoints is a core issue.
-Every license is limited to one host (name) only.
-In any case, a valid license has to be generated before a scan, otherwise THOR will exit immediately.
+In almost every deployment method, providing valid licenses for the scanners on the endpoints is a core requirement.
+Each license is tied to a single host name.
+A valid license must be available before a scan starts; otherwise, THOR exits immediately.

-There are numerous options to retrieve a valid license for a host.
+There are several ways to retrieve a valid license for a host.

 With ASGARD: